BonzaOwl/CodeNameOwl/_drafts/2020-02-29-sql-server-2014-service-pack-error.md

     </code>
 </pre>

-Once I had them saved I tried installing each update individually on the server and straight away it threw the following error screen
+Once I had them downloaded I tried installing each update individually on the server and almost immediately was presented with the following error

-“The user data directory in the registry is not valid”
+*“The user data directory in the registry is not valid”*

 ![Database Corruption 1](/assets/img/SQL-Service-Pack-Install-Error-2.png)